Matty English: Castleford Tigers (loan)

 On 12 June 2024, it was announced that English would sign for the Castleford Tigers in the Super League on loan.
 He joined on an initial two-week deal, rolling week to week thereafter.
 He made four appearances for the Tigers, with head coach Craig Lingard expressing the club's desire to keep him as long as possible.
 Huddersfield announced his recall on 15 July.

+York Knights (loan)

+On 29 July 2026 it was reported that he had signed for the York Knights in the Super League, on loan from Huddersfield.